 Many participants in the Permaculture movement, forget the idea of man as an ‘natural element’ in the garden.
 In other words, they try so hard to adhere to natural layouts, that they forget that the gardener must be a participant and living inspiration to the design.
 Thus our approach to permaculture includes thoughtful landscape architecture and a semi-formal design approach that puts man as a prominent and important element.
 Garden spaces are not just spirals of plantings, or random throwing of seeds.
 Central to permaculture are the three ethics: care for the earth, care for people, and fair share.

-We used artistic and traditional “Sunset Magazine” California-living, Mid Century Modern Landscape design inspired by the legendary Garret Eckbo.
+We used artistic and traditional “Sunset Magazine” California-living, Mid Century Modern Landscape design inspired by the legendary award-winning landscape architect, Garret Eckbo.
 This means, that we include the layers and interactions of permie principles ALL WITHIN a pleasing MCM architectural approach to the garden – creating living space nooks and crannies and outdoor ‘rooms.’
 The focus is on useful livability that just so happens to include food producing surrounding plant life, which includes places for ‘natural’ man to rest, do yoga, meditate, play, or converse.